 Today we are going to look at Steel Dynamics, Inc. (NASDAQ:STLD) to see whether it might be an attractive investment prospect.
-Specifically, we’ll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.
+Specifically, we're going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.

 Return On Capital Employed (ROCE): What is it?

 ROCE measures the amount of pre-tax profits a company can generate from the capital employed in its business.
 Generally speaking a higher ROCE is better.
 Overall, it is a valuable metric that has its flaws.
 Renowned investment researcher Michael Mauboussin has suggested that a high ROCE can indicate that 'one dollar invested in the company generates value of more than one dollar'.